-Prospective Resident Resources
+Prospective Resident & Fellow Resources

 We are very pleased that you are considering WSU GME for the next stage of your professional training.
 Our goal is to provide residents and fellows with the knowledge and clinical experience they need to become highly skilled physician scholars and leaders.